ahmedEid1/Java-Collection-Framework/Stream.md

 - `reduce`()

     - Combine elements together using a combination function
-    - Takes:
+            - The combination function Takes:
               - An initial value for the accumulator

               - The function takes :

                     - The accumulator and the  next element
 <hr>